8 Proven Benefits of a High Protein Diet

 If you want robust health and the ability to perform well, then strength, mobility, muscle mass, staying lean and having good internal functionality are vital.
 Increasing protein intake alone will not deliver all these benefits.
 However, as part as an overall diet and fitness program, it can have a significant impact that will give you a much better quality of life both now and as you age.

 A high protein diet can make a difference to your overall health and performance, if combined with the appropriate exercise program and lifestyle choices.

 Depending on your dietary preferences, choose a variety of high-quality protein sources, including all types of meat, fish, eggs, beans, nuts and of course Nuzest Clean Lean Protein.

 If the bulk of your protein sources are from animal products, this can cause acidity in the body.
 You can balance this out by integrating more alkaline foods into your diet, such as certain fruits and vegetables.
 Our Clean Lean Protein has a PH of 7.8, making it one of the few high-quality alkaline proteins available.

 With regard to daily intake, it depends on your activity levels and fitness goals.
 For general exercise and managing weight, a good starting point is 0.6-0.8 grams per pound of bodyweight.
 If you were reducing calories to lose weight, it is recommended that you increase this figure to around 1.2 grams per pound of bodyweight until you have reached your target weight.

 For athletes or serious trainers looking to build muscle and strength, the 1-1.5 grams per pound of bodyweight is a good number to aim for and then track results.

-No matter your health and wellness goals, adequate protein is intake is crucial, and a high protein diet may help you reach your health goals.
+No matter your health and wellness goals, there are many benefits of a high protein diet.
+Protein is intake is crucial, and a high protein diet may help you reach your health goals.